makrai/notes/rogers2002-bertology.md

   * even with distractor clauses and meaningless sentences (Goldberg 2019)
 * negation and scope (Warstadt+ 2019)
-  * BERT is better able to detect the presence of negative polarity items (e.g.  ”ever”) and the words that allow their use (e.g.  ”whether”) than scope violations
+  * BERT is better able to detect the presence of negative polarity items (eg  ”ever”) and the words that allow their use (eg  ”whether”) than scope violations
   * BERT does not “understand” negation and is insensitive to malformed input
     * predictions were not altered even with shuffled word order,